bitrise-io/devcenter/_articles/en/tips-and-tricks/use-bitrise-yml-from-repository.md

 ---
-title: Use bitrise.yml from repository
+title: Using the bitrise.yml from repository
 menu:
   tips-and-tricks:
     weight: 23